Basic Bread Machine White Bread You’ll Be Eager To Share

 Making the dough:

-• Add 1 cup (227 g) water, 1 tablespoon sugar, 1¼ teaspoon table or sea salt, ¼ cup (21 g) nonfat dry milk, 1 tablespoon butter, 1 teaspoon lemon juice, 3 cups (360 g) bread flour, and 1½ teaspoon instant or bread machine yeast, to the bread machine pan.
+• Add 1 cup (227 g) water, 1 tablespoon granulated sugar, 1¼ teaspoon table or sea salt, ¼ cup (21 g) nonfat dry milk, 1 tablespoon butter, 1 teaspoon lemon juice, 3 cups (360 g) bread flour, and 1½ teaspoon instant or bread machine yeast, to the bread machine pan.
 Select the DOUGH cycle and press START.

 • Check the dough at least twice during the mixing and kneading phase by lifting the lid to take a peek.
 The first time, look immediately after the machine starts mixing to ensure the paddles are engaged correctly.